- Career + Alumni

-After a student is accepted, transfer evaluators review transcripts to determine which classes have the potential to transfer to SCAD.
-Once the review is complete, students are mailed and/or emailed the transcript evaluation.
+After a student is accepted, transfer advisers review transcripts to determine which classes have the potential to transfer to SCAD.
+Once the review is complete, students are emailed the transcript evaluation.
 A maximum of 90 quarter hours of undergraduate credit for a bachelor's degree may be given for courses appropriate to the respective curriculum.
 Only grades of 2.0 (C) or better for undergraduate credit may be transferred.

 Transfer credit at SCAD is evaluated on a course-by-course basis, so associate's degrees may or may not fulfill the first two years of a student's course of study at SCAD.

 A portfolio review may be required for transfer of specific studio courses during the student's first quarter of enrollment and for final determination of transfer credit.
 To receive specific studio course credit, students must follow the portfolio submission criteria and guidelines available from the admission office.
 Guidelines and criteria are also included with transfer credit evaluations.
 While the scholarship portfolio can be used, it may not necessarily prove competency in a specific studio course.
-Applicants should contact a transfer evaluator in the admission department if they are planning to use a scholarship portfolio for transfer credit.
+Applicants should contact a transfer adviser in the admission department if they are planning to use a scholarship portfolio for transfer credit.

 SCAD does not grant experiential credit; however, SCAD may recognize the following exams for credit: Advanced Placement (AP), A-level (including British A-level/AS-level and Hong Kong A-level/AS-level), Caribbean Advanced Proficiency Examination, College-Level Examination Program, Defense Activity for Non-Traditional Education Support/DANTES Subject Standardized Tests, International Baccalaureate (IB), French Baccalaureate and German Abitur.
 Credit is awarded on a selective basis.